-In 2019, the Bank of England ("BoE") and the Prudential Regulation Authority ("PRA") published final policies on the Resolvability Assessment Framework ("RAF"), which places the onus on firms to demonstrate their own resolvability and is designed to increase transparency and accountability for resolution planning.
-In order to be considered resolvable, HSBC must meet three outcomes: (i) have adequate resources in resolution; (ii) be able to continue business through resolution and restructuring; and (iii) be able to co-ordinate its resolution and communicate effectively with stakeholders.
+In 2019, the Bank of England ("BoE") and the Prudential Regulation Authority ("PRA") published the Resolvability Assessment Framework ("RAF"), which places the onus on firms to demonstrate their own resolvability and is designed to increase transparency and accountability for resolution planning.
+In order to be considered resolvable, HSBC must meet three outcomes on an ongoing basis.
+Specifically, it must: (i) have adequate resources in resolution; (ii) be able to continue business through resolution and restructuring; and (iii) be able to co-ordinate its resolution and communicate effectively with stakeholders.

 The RAF requires HSBC to prepare a report on HSBC Group's assessment of its resolvability, which is submitted to the PRA and BoE on a biennial basis.
-HSBC submitted its first report in October 2021 (followed by an addendum in February 2022) and published a public summary of the report in June 2022.
-Alongside this report, the BoE publicly disclosed its own assessment of HSBC's resolvability.
-The BoE identified certain shortcomings and areas of further enhancement which HSBC has since sought to address, progress in respect of which is set out in HSBC's second report which was submitted to the BoE in October 2023 (followed by an addendum in January 2024).
-HSBC will publish a public summary of the second report in June 2024, alongside which the BoE will make a further public assessment of HSBC's resolvability.
-Under the RAF, HSBC assesses its resolvability both from a UK-focused and a Group-wide perspective, and has implemented common resolvability capabilities across the Group's significant entities, including material entities in its U.S. group.
+HSBC submitted its first report to the BoE in October 2021 (followed by an addendum in February 2022) and published a public summary of the first report in June 2022.
+Alongside publication of the summary, the BoE publicly disclosed its own assessment of HSBC's resolvability, which identified certain shortcomings and areas for further enhancement which HSBC has since sought to address.

+HSBC submitted its second report to the BoE in October 2023 (followed by an addendum in January 2024) and published a public summary of the second report in August 2024.
+Alongside publication of the summary, the BoE again publicly disclosed its own assessment of HSBC's resolvability.
+The BoE acknowledged the progress that had been made in relation to the shortcomings identified in its 2022 assessment of HSBC's first report and confirmed that it no longer considers there to be shortcomings in the relevant areas.
+However, the BoE also identified two areas for further enhancement, which HSBC is currently working to address.

+Under the RAF, HSBC assesses its resolvability both from a U.K.-focused and a Group-wide perspective, and has implemented common resolvability capabilities across the Group's significant entities, including material entities in its U.S. group.
 HSBC continues to engage with the BoE, PRA, FRB, FDIC and its global regulators in other jurisdictions to ensure that it meets current and future recovery and resolution requirements and could face regulatory penalties if these requirements are not met.